 Clarke watched as the severe colouring seen all too often in Julie’s features became overshadowed by the genuine, if hesitant, smile upon her face.
 ‘She needs to smile like that more often,’ he realized.
 ‘I need to get her to smile like that more often.’

 Julie grinned triumphantly.
 “We’re almost there,” she declared.
 “Left at the next corner, Jeeves.”
 The butler, who doubled as chauffeur, simply sighed and did as requested.

 “We’re heading for the edge of town,” Clarke remarked.
 “Why would Carrie come all the way out here?”

 “I can’t say for sure whether this is Carrie we’re tracking,” Julie reminded.
 “All this thing has picked up is some device or devices which transmit on the same frequency.
 Ignoring the one I still have, there was the one somewhere in the ravine near Carrie’s, which stopped transmitting while you were making that phone call.
 Then there’s this one, which is out… wherever we’re going.”

 “Do you know why the ravine signal stopped sending?”
 Clarke asked.

 “No. I’ll work it out in due course,” Julie muttered through clenched teeth.
 “Jeeves, stop here!
 We’re almost on top of it.”

 He found himself reflecting upon Julie’s current plans again.
 This Carrie affair was escalating unexpectedly.
 But why?
-Until his relationship with Julie had become ‘semi official’ last year, he had never fully grasped the scope of what she had been doing… in fact, Clarke still wasn’t positive he understood it even now.
+Until his own relationship with Julie had become ‘semi official’ last year, he had never fully grasped the scope of what she had been doing.
+Even now, Clarke wasn’t positive he understood it.
 What was Julie’s goal, exactly?